kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 1. During creation of applications, runtimes, integration systems and application templates, when the consumer type is NOT User, a record has to be inserted so that the consumer system can later access what it created created.
 2. During issuing system credentials for applications, runtimes and integration systems a record has to be inserted so that relevant system can later on access its own metadata.
+3. (Out-of-scope) It is possible to also model scenario labeling as another input for `system_auth_access` creation.
+This would allow us to not have to bake scenario checks in some specific directives but rather use the system access check that is part of the `limitAccess` directive

 Also, two new GraphQL mutations are introduced to allow admin users to grant and revoke access for systems.
 The new mutations are protected with a new scope `system_access:write` that is given to admin users.